 Paul Tobias is an the athletic trainer for football, men's basketball, wrestling and baseball at Southern Virginia University.
-He is also an assistant wrestling coach and adjunct instructor of physical education.
+He is also an adjunct instructor of physical education.

 Tobias came to Southern Virginia in 2004 from Campbell University where he worked closely as student athletic trainer with men's soccer, men's basketball and softball.
 He was also a member of Campbell’s wrestling team in 1998 before serving a two-year mission for The Church of Jesus Christ of Latter-day Saints in Paraguay.

 Tobias has a B.S. in athletic training and B.A. in Spanish from Campbell and completed a master’s degree in sports medicine from the United States Sports Academy in 2010.
 He is certified in First Aid, CPR and AED is a certified member of the National Athletic Training Association, and is a licensed athletic trainer in the Commonwealth of Virginia.

 Paul resides in Buena Vista with is wife, Dominique, and their three children.

 Marian Gowdy enters her third year as a member of the Southern Virginia Athletic Training Staff.